History and Theology BA (Hons)

-The BA (Hons) History and Theology is led by Highland Theological College UHI and the UHI Centre for History, both of which possess recognised expertise in their respective fields.
+The BA (Hons) History and Theology is led by HTC and the university's Centre for History, both of which possess recognised expertise in their respective fields.
 This joint degree provides a distinctive study opportunity combining two different but complementary subjects

 The history element provides a thorough examination of medieval, early modern and modern Britain, Europe and the wider world.
-The theology element provides for the study of all the main traditions, although Highland Theological College UHI stands in the evangelical and Reformed tradition of Christian theology.
+The theology element, while also engaging with other Christian traditions, focuses on theology, primarily from an evangelical and Reformed perspective.

 Entry to year one: